Buddhadharma and Meditation

-I have been practising the Dharma since 2007, mainly in the Insight Meditation tradition.
-My primary teacher is Rob Burbea (1965-2020), who I worked with on samadhi and emptiness practices.
-I’ve also practiced with Tsoknyi Rinpoche in the Dzogchen tradition, Carl Fooks in the Theravada Mahasi tradition, and also with Richard Lang in the Headless Way.
+I have been practising the Dharma since 2007, mostly in the Insight Meditation tradition.
+My primary teacher is Rob Burbea (1965 - 2020), with whom I worked on emptiness and samadhi.
+I have also practiced in the Dzogchen tradition with Tsoknyi Rinpoche, the Mahasi tradition with Carl Fooks, and the Headless Way with Richard Lang.

-These are some short dharma talks and guided meditations that I have offered in Gaia House’s Online Dharma Hall in my capacity as a CDL (Community Dharma Leader).
-I’m hoping to add more and more.
+Below are some recordings of Guided Meditations and short Dharma Talks that I have offered at Gaia House’s Online Dharma Hall in my capacity as a Community Dharma Leader (CDL).

-A note on dana (generosity): These recordings are freely given, so please enjoy!
-If, however, you would like to “pay it forward” and offer some financial support to enable me to make further Dharma offerings in the future, you can do so here: paypal.me/andywimbush
+These recordings are offered freely in the spirit of dana (generosity).
+If you would like to ‘pay it forward’ and support me to offer more Dharma in the future, you can do so here: paypal.com/paypalme/andywimbush

 4 April 2026

-In the Dharma talk and guided meditation on Guanyin, I quoted two haiku about her (referred to here by her Japanese name, Kannon).
+In the recordings, I quoted two haiku about Guanyin (referred to here by her Japanese name, Kannon).
 The English translations are mine.

 The first is by Kobayashi Issa (1763–1828)